Truc4p/final-year-project/DEMO_TRANSCRIPTION_10MIN.md

 click on a product to view product details.
 I'll add this to my cart.
 The cart updates in real-time.
 Let's proceed to checkout.

 At checkout, it already saved my address from previous order.
-The system integrates with secure payment gateway for online payment.
+Vnpay secure payment gateway is integrated for online payment.
 After paying successfully, I receive an order confirmation email.

 In account section, I can update my profile, view order history, check current order status or cancel order."